-As previously noted, Oakwood University has made the decision to safely reopen for the Fall Semester, 2020.
-The University is currently planning to fully reopen our campus on August 1, 2020.
+As previously noted, Oakwood University has made the decision to safely reopen for the Fall Semester, 2021, on August 2.
 Over the past several months, we have been planning with intentionality how to protect the health of our campus community when the institution fully reopens.
 Provisions have also been made for the immediate transition to online instruction should future circumstances dictate.